 Check out the Holiday and International sections too.
 You'll discover tempting cookies, cakes, and all manners of baked goods.
 Some will be familiar, others might seem unique, or unusual, but all will taste delicious.

 So pour yourself a cup of your favorite beverage and get comfy in your chair.
 Have fun browsing through this unique

 collection of Grandma's Homemade Dessert recipes and take time to enjoy the heartwarming nostalgia.

-I'm always adding more of Grandma's favorite homemade dessert recipes, practical cooking hints, and items of interest
+Bookmark this site in your browser, so you don't miss anything.
+I'm always adding more of Grandma's favorite homemade dessert recipes, practical cooking hints, and items of interest and nostalgia.

-an icon on your mobile screen that links directly to this site.
+an icon on your screen that links directly to this site.
 It's the

 Subscribe FREE to Homemade Dessert Recipes Newsletter.
 I send this newsletter before holiday times, straight to your email inbox.
-Read about new recipes added to the site, and receive a link to download a FREE Recipe Ebook...
+Read about new pages added to the site, and receive a link to download a FREE Recipe Ebook...

 Subscribe FREE to Homemade Dessert Recipes Blog and get notices about new recipes, updates, and features sent to your favorite RSS feed reader the moment they go live online.